Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 Extensive analysis and reporting generated also help to identify any potential problems, such as erroneous circumstances encountered and performance divergences.

-As a result, organizations can rest assured when dealing with change and be lucrative in assessing the overall success of the system change.
+As a result, organizations can confidently deal with change and profitably assess the overall success of the system change.
 This will significantly reduce any risk when we want to implement the changes in production.
-Change is inevitable and making sure that we test every aspect of this change from all degrees will make the production more robust and sturdy.
+Change is inevitable, and ensuring that we test every aspect of this change from all angles will make the production more robust and sturdy.

 Oracle Real Application Testing 6